iftechfoundation/twine-cookbook/fairmath/harlowe/harlowe_fairmath.md

 ## Summary

 "Fairmath System" demonstrates how to re-create the Fairmath system found [in ChoiceScript](http://choicescriptdev.wikia.com/wiki/Arithmetic_operators#Fairmath).
-Based on a percentage operation, addition and subtraction changes the value by a percentage as the difference between the original and adjusted value.
+Based on a percentage operation, increasing and decreasing changes the value by a percentage as the difference between the original and adjusted value.

-This example uses the *(display:)* macro in Harlowe to separate operations for addition and subtraction.
+This example uses the *(display:)* macro in Harlowe to separate operations for increasing and decreasing.
 Through setting values to adjust, either passage can be included and the *$resultValue* used to track and store changes.

 ## Live Example